MicrosoftDocs/well-architected/well-architected/resiliency/overview.md

 <!-- markdownlint-enable MD034 -->

-In traditional application development, there has been a focus on increasing the mean time between failures (MTBF).
+Traditional application development has focused on increasing the mean time between failures (MTBF).
 Effort was spent trying to prevent the system from failing.
-In cloud computing, a different mindset is required, because of several factors:
+Cloud computing, though, requires a different mindset for several reasons:

 - Distributed systems are complex, and a failure at one point can potentially cascade throughout the system.
 - Costs for cloud environments are kept low through commodity hardware, so occasional hardware failures must be expected.